vipulnaik/diet-exercise-health/notes/health-profile.md

 from previous days, and the weather (I generally sleep in a bit more if it's colder).

 My average sleep duration is a little under 8 hours.
+When I am a little less well but am still broadly functional, my sleep duration may go up to about 9 hours.

 I generally don't remember dreams when I wake up, but I sometimes do have dreams that I remember.